Introduction to Political Science

 - When students sign up with the code they’ll pay for the simulations

-- The Foreign Policy Attitude Survey automatically groups like-minded students together into countries when they sign up, ensuring variation in countries’ views and policy approaches
+- The Political Role Attitude Survey automatically groups like-minded students together into roles and countries when they sign up, ensuring variation in countries’ views and policy approaches

 - You set the start date plus the number and duration of the “turns”; commonly teachers launch the simulation in the third week of the semester and run it for seven to 10 turns/weeks, however you have complete control to set the optimal timing based on your class needs and schedule